gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Generate random numbers

 Random number generation is a [complex task in software](https://en.wikipedia.org/wiki/Random_number_generation).
 What you can implement is a "pseudorandom" generator, giving you a very unpredictable sequence of values.
-Here's a `rand` function (from [Damien Yerrick](https://github.com/pinobatch)) you can use.
+Here's a `rand` function (from [Damian Yerrick](https://github.com/pinobatch)) you can use.

 ```rgbasm, lineno